an initiation manual for the uninitiated

 - Library creation.
 Putting together ASDF libraries and using them is a fairly horrid experience the first time.

-- Selection of Lisp system to use, along with an up-to-date discussion of pros and cons.
+- Selection of Lisp implementation to use, along with an up-to-date discussion of pros and cons.

 - Putting together serious projects is not commonly discussed.